Here you can read the latest reviews of my historical, contemporary, poetry and kids books.

 Reviews are like oxygen for an author.
-Without reviews, other reader might not find out about how wonderful a book is.
-If you enjoy a book, please take a minute to write a quick line on your thoughts.
-Below are some of the reviews I have been thrilled to receive for my books from bloggers and readers and the press.
+Without reviews, other readers might not find out about how wonderful a book is.
+If you enjoy an enjoyable read, please take a minute to summarize your thoughts.
+Below are some of the reviews I have received for my books from readers, bloggers, and the press.

 “The children I asked to read this story for my review were fired up by the power of petition and how, by joining forces, the able seamen in Patricia’s lovely novel are able to save the friendly great dane from a terrible fate.
 Joyful Trouble is a must read for all animal lovers and would make a wonderful gift for grandparents to read to grandchildren on visits.” – reviewed by talented children’s author Julia Thum on her website.